LilyUwU2001/cmsik/README.md

 * Additional features that all alternative emo teens crave for their blogs.
 * A more serious README.md

+#### See the status details on the projects page.
+### New to "Projects" naming in this repo?

+Project EMO - features for blogs (not necessarily alternative emo teen ones) Project CASH - website creation/business features Project BUG - bugs to deal with (generated automatically from issues)

 ## Download and Installation

 To begin using CMSik, do this: